androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 - Decision Trees and Random Forests: A Visual Introduction For Beginners: A Simple Guide to Machine Learning with Decision Trees by Chris Smith
 - The Truthful Art: Data, Charts, and Maps for Communication by Alberto Cairo
 - Storytelling with Data: A Data Visualization Guide for Business Professionals (2018) by Cole Nussbaumer Knaflic
+- Better Data Visualizations: A Guide for Scholars, Researchers, and Wonks (2021) by Jonathan Schwabish

 Power BI